MikeTaylor/wolfcon2022/modularity/modularity-outline.md

 ### Organizational structure: platform-complete and flower releases

-* So we have all this flexibility where we can run any modules we want
+* We have all this flexibility where we can run any modules we want
-* But we never do!
+* But we need flower releases because they are stable, tested and reliable
+* But the result is that we usually have _all_ and _only_ the core set of modules
+* Where is the flourishing ecosystem of competing apps from different providers?

 ### Result: a modular monolith

-XXX
+This situation has been difficult to break out of because:
+* The base platform is too big to build custom FOLIO subsets on
+* There are technical difficulties in adding apps not in the core
+* There is no way to package modules together into an app
+* There is no way to certify the origin of an app, or properties such as internationalization.
+* There are no established places to upload apps, or download them from
+* There is no way to discover apps that do exist
+* Installing apps (UI and backend modules) is cumbersome
+* There is no Okapi Console that can be used to enable/disable modules, etc.